avaragado/riw/doc/tutorial.md

 ✔ Saved /Users/avaragado/my-react-app/src/locale/TODO-untranslated.json
 ```

-Unsurprisingly, as your translations database is empty, you have lots of missing translations!
-If you look at the files in `src/locale`, you'll see that most of them are small: empty objects, `{}`.
+With a newly initialised database (which is empty), running `riw app translate` unsurprisingly reports lots of missing translations.
+But it creates a JSON file for each locale anyway, even if it contains no strings.
+If you look at the files in `src/locale` now, you'll see that most of them are small: empty objects, `{}`.

 However, the file for your default locale is complete: it contains mappings from `react-intl` id to strings for all the default messages currently defined in your code.